tfausak/tfausak.github.io/_posts/2013-02-17-testing-a-node-js-http-server-with-mocha.md

 title: Testing a Node.js HTTP Server with Mocha
 ---

-I spent the better part of the past week updating a [Node.js][] HTTP server from version 0.4.8 of Node to the most recent version, 0.8.20.
-I started looking over the changelogs but they quickly overwhelmed me.
+I spent the better part of the past week updating a [Node.js][1] HTTP server from version 0.4.8 of Node to the most recent version, 0.8.20.
+I started looking over the change logs but they quickly overwhelmed me.
 Two years worth of changes to Node, V8, npm, and dependent packages generated a lot of changes.